Bounds for Algebraic Gossip on Graphs: Algebraic Gossip on Arbitrary Graphs

 The high probability bound of Eq. \eqref{eq:t_upper} is true for any $\alpha > 1$ and therefore strong enough to bound the expectation (see proof in the Appendix \ref{app:F}) and finish the proof of Theorem \ref{thm:upper_bound_any_graph}:

 \end{proof}

-From Theorem \ref{thm:upper_bound_any_graph}, and since the maximum degree is at most $n$ we can derive a general upper bound of algebraic gossip on any graph. \begin{corollary} For the asynchronous time model and any graph $G$ of size $n$, the gossip stopping time of the algebraic gossip task is $O(n^2)$ rounds with high probability and in expectation. \end{corollary}
+From Theorem \ref{thm:upper_bound_any_graph}, and since the maximum degree is at most $n$ we can derive a general upper bound of algebraic gossip on any graph. \begin{corollary} For the asynchronous time model and any graph $G$ of size $n$, the gossip stopping time of the algebraic gossip task is $O(n^2)$ rounds, both in expectation and with high probability. \end{corollary}

 We can use Theorem \ref{thm:upper_bound_any_graph} to obtain a tight linear bound of algebraic gossip on graphs with a constant maximum degree.
-We note that previous bounds for this case are not tight, for example, for the Ring graph the bound of \cite{Mosk-Aoyama2006Information} is $O(n^2)$.
+We note that previous bounds for this case are not tight, for example, for the ring graph the bound of \cite{Mosk-Aoyama2006Information} is $O(n^2)$.

-\begin{corollary} For the asynchronous time model and any bounded-degree graph $G$ of size $n$ with a constant maximum degree $\Delta $, the gossip stopping time of the algebraic gossip task is linear rounds with high probability and in expectation. \end{corollary}
+\begin{corollary} For the asynchronous time model and any graph $G$ of size $n$ with a constant maximum degree $\Delta $, the gossip stopping time of the algebraic gossip task is $O(n)$ rounds both in expectation and with high probability. \end{corollary}

-We now show that the upper bound $O(\Delta n)$ presented in Theorem \ref{thm:upper_bound_any_graph} is tight in the sense that for each $2 \le \Delta \le n$ there exists a graph for which algebraic gossip takes $\Omega(\Delta n)$ rounds.
+We now show that the upper bound $O(\Delta n)$, presented in Theorem \ref{thm:upper_bound_any_graph}, is tight in the sense that for almost any $\Delta$ there exists a graph for which algebraic gossip takes $\Omega(\Delta n)$ rounds.

-\begin{theorem} For any $2 \le \Delta \le n/2+1$ and for the asynchronous time model there exists a graph $G$ of size $n$ with maximum degree $\Delta$ for which algebraic gossip takes $\Omega(\Delta n)$ rounds with high probability, in particular there is a graph for which the stopping time is $\Omega(n^2)$ rounds with high probability. \end{theorem}
+\begin{theorem} For any constant $\epsilon>0$ and $2 \le \Delta \le (1-\epsilon)n$, and for the asynchronous time model there exists a graph $G$ of size $n$ with maximum degree $\Delta$ for which algebraic gossip takes $\Omega(\Delta n)$ rounds both in expectation and with high probability.
+In particular, there is a graph for which the stopping time is $\Omega(n^2)$ rounds both in expectation and with high probability. \end{theorem}

-\begin{proof} We present here the proof for the case of an even $n$ and $\Delta=n/2+1$ which can be easily extended to smaller $\Delta$.
-In order to prove this result we will need the following lemma, the proof can be found in Appendix \ref{app:G}:
+\begin{proof} In order to prove this result we will need the following lemma; the proof can be found in Appendix \ref{app:G}:

 \begin{lemma} Let $X$ be a sum of $m$ independent and identically distributed geometric random variables with parameter $p$, i.e., $X=\sum_{i=1}^{m} X_i$.
 Then, for any positive integer $k<m/p$

 \end{lemma}